OctopusDeploy/blog/blog/2018-01/octopus-release-2018.1.md

 However, this convenience came at a cost: security.
 By default Octopus Server runs as the highly privileged `Local System` account on Windows.
 We typically recommend running Octopus Server as a different account, either a User or Managed Service Account (MSA), so you can grant specific privileges to that account.

-## Now: Running tasks on the Octopus Server as a different user
+## Now: Built-in worker as a different user

 In Octopus `2018.1` you can configure the built-in worker to execute tasks as a different user account.
 This user account can be a down-level account with very restricted privileges.